 We identified nine prevalent families of ransomware and from each selected 10 malware files that attackers have used in the past.
 We then modified these files using techniques designed to make the malware look different (although the malware would perform the same malicious activities).
 These files represented malware that could reasonably be expected to appear now and in the near future.
-For each 'original' malware file we created two variations.
+For each 'original' malware file we created a minimum of two variations.
+We discarded any samples that were broken by our modifications.